McLaren P1 successor coming in 2024

 Mike Flewitt

-Based on past interviews with McLaren insiders, Autocar predicts the P1 successor will follow a similar route to the Porsche 918 Spyder, by combining an electric front axle with an internal-combustion engine—possibly augmented by an electric motor—at the rear axle.
+Based on past interviews with McLaren insiders, Autocar predicts the P1 successor will follow a similar route to the Porsche 918 Spyder, by combining an electric front axle with an internal-combustion engine—possibly augmented by an electric motor—at the rear axle for hybrid all-wheel drive.
 The engine in question will likely be a turbocharged V-6.

 Ferrari has already gone down this route with its SF90 Stradale, and so has Mercedes-AMG and Koenigsegg with their respective One and Gemera hypercars.
 The Gemera is a bit different however as its internal-combustion component, a turbocharged inline-3, powers the front axle.